bmckenna1982/benchboss/README.md

 # Bench Boss

-Bench Boss is a hockey team management app that makes it easy for users to view the schedule, add their RSVP for games and cummunicate with team members.
+Bench Boss is a hockey team management app that makes it easy for users to view the schedule, add their RSVP for games and communicate with team members.

 ## Live Site
 [Bench Boss](https://benchboss.now.sh/)